cthist2/CSC_4330/FitTigerLife_ProjectManagementDocument.md

 Objective: Testing the different operations in preparation of the STD

 Outcome: Going through each Function of the app in descending order on the Home screen.
 Some errors found were that there were null exceptions missing, and that the graphs didn’t work quite right.
 There were some instances where it was storing null data, it was found out later that it was because the system was storing them as strings and not integers.
 Cort also brought 30+ graphics he had made for the application forward to show to the team.
-Functionality was deemed a higher priority at the moment that aesthetics so they were unfortunately put on the backburner.
+Functionality was deemed a higher priority at the moment than aesthetics so they were unfortunately put on the backburner.

 ## 11/27/16 17:00 PM